Common tasks - Supervised

 Usage types

 This will become a target.
-You can use it in service calls or when manually creating a backup.
+You can use it when creating an automatic or manual backup.
 The first storage you add of this type becomes your new default target.
 If you want to change the default target, check out the documentation below.

 A new directory with the name you gave your network storage will be created under /media